 - Whisk powdered sugar, lemon juice, lemon zest, and salt until smooth.

-- Add milk a little at a time until the glaze is thick but drizzleable.
+- Add milk a teaspoon at a time until it reaches a thick, honey-like consistency.